 Two high and two low tides occur daily, the maximum range is approximately 3+ metres and the average 2+ metres (6 feet).

 At it's narrowest point, Abegweit Passage, these tides can sometimes result in currents of more than

 4 kts, Many times making it prudent for the sailor to be in the right place at the right time

 Fog is a rare occurrence.
 During the summer months the prevailing winds are from the SW; easterlies usually indicate impending adverse conditions.
 "Red sky at night, sailors delight; Red sky in the morning sailors take warning" seems to be a good weather vane for the Strait area.

 There is presently one ferry service crossing the Strait from Wood Island, PEI to Pictou, NS and return.
-At this eastern approach, Northumberland Ferries Ltd. have three ferries which require 1½ hours to cross.
+At this eastern approach, Northumberland Ferries Ltd. have two ferries which require 1½ hours to cross.
 It is important to note that the ferry crews are very courteous and helpful to sailors on the Strait, they will "go out of their way" to stand clear, but they do have the "right-of-way".
 (Yellow line on following chart).

 At the narrowest point the Confederation Bridge, commonly known as The Link has spanned the gap since it was opened June 1st, 1997.
 Strait Crossing Inc. (SCI) built the 13 km bridge "the world's largest continuous span bridge", a massive $840 million project.
 (Blue line on chart).